Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 It’s easy to get carried away and overindulge during the holiday season, but it’s just as easy to get back on track after a few weeks of recovery.

-Be careful not to punish yourself by going extreme on the other end because that will not help you maintain your weight or improve your health.
+Be careful not to punish yourself by going to the other extreme because that won’t help you maintain your weight or improve your health.

 It’s okay to indulge once in a while, but make sure it’s offset with a generally healthy lifestyle by exercising and maintaining good eating habits most of the time.